bookkeeping tax

 You only need to complete this section if you have claimed Line 9 (Car and Truck Expenses).

-43: When did you place your vehicle in service for business purposes? (month, day, year)
+Line 43: When did you place your vehicle in service for business purposes?

 This is the date you started using your vehicle for business purposes.

-Line 44b: enter the number of miles you used your vehicle to drive between work and home.
-If you work from home, then this will be zero.
+• Line 44b: Enter the number of miles you used your vehicle to commute between work and home.
+If you work from home, this will be zero.

 If you also use your vehicle outside of business hours for personal use, you should check Yes here.